You know you’re onto something when the world’s central banks start paying attention.

 On the eve of the Fed’s July meeting, the Superforecasters had a 98% probability of a rate cut, in line with most market observers at this point.
 Looking ahead, the Superforecasters also project at least a 20% probability of additional cuts at each of the next two meetings.
 Subscribers to Superforecaster® Analytics can monitor updates to these forecasts on a dedicated dashboard.

 If you would like to see what the Superforecasters are saying about the rest of 2019 and 2020, please drop us a line and we’ll be happy to send the latest report.

-You can also learn from the Superforecasters directly at upcoming public workshops in Washington DC, London, and New York.
+You can also learn from the Superforecasters directly at upcoming public workshops in London, New York, and Chicago.
 Click here to find out how.